Noahdp/record-record/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Record Record, please report it privately by:
+If you discover a security vulnerability in Record Record, please report it responsibly:

-1. **Email**: Send details to [your-security-email@example.com] (replace with actual email)
+### Preferred Method: GitHub Security Advisories

+1. Go to the [Security tab](https://github.com/Noahdp/record-record/security) of this repository
+2. Click "Report a vulnerability"
-2. **GitHub**: Use the private vulnerability reporting feature on GitHub
+3. Fill out the private vulnerability report form

-Please include:
+### Alternative Method: GitHub Issues

+For non-sensitive security issues, you can [create a public issue](https://github.com/Noahdp/record-record/issues) with the "security" label.

+### What to Include

+Please include the following information in your report:

-- A description of the vulnerability
+- **Description**: Clear description of the vulnerability
-- Steps to reproduce the issue
+- **Steps to Reproduce**: Detailed steps to reproduce the issue
-- Potential impact assessment
+- **Impact Assessment**: Potential impact and affected components
+- **Environment**: Browser, OS, Node.js version, etc.
-- Any suggested fixes (if available)
+- **Suggested Fix**: Any potential solutions (if you have them)

-## What to Expect
+## Response Timeline

-- **Acknowledgment**: We will acknowledge receipt of your report within 48 hours
+- **Acknowledgment**: We will acknowledge receipt within 48 hours
-- **Investigation**: We will investigate and validate the reported vulnerability
-- **Timeline**: We aim to provide an initial response within 7 days
+- **Initial Assessment**: Initial response within 7 days
-- **Resolution**: We will work to resolve critical vulnerabilities as quickly as possible
+- **Resolution**: Critical vulnerabilities will be prioritized for immediate fixes

 ## Security Best Practices